f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     % No entries found.
     velos-1-gsa-1-active#

 If the system has active alarms, then the details will be displayed in the **show system alarms** output.
 If the fault is cleared, then the alarm will be removed from the output.
+The **show system alarms** output below is from a chassis partition.

 .. code-block:: bash